-As we head into those long, lazy months, with sunny, summer holidays on the horizon, it’s as good a time as any to give your bathroom a much needed makeover.
+As we head into those long, lazy months, with sunny, summer holidays on the horizon, it’s as good a time as any to give your bathroom a much-needed makeover.
 In our latest Get the Look style guide, we’ll show you how you can create your own little haven that’s both shipshape and stylish.

-So let’s set sail and discover more about this look.
+Decided to join me for the full journey?
+Great!
+Let’s set sail and discover more about this look.

 Why are nautical interiors so popular?

 Why do we continue to have such an enduring love of the sea when it comes to decorating our homes?
 This popularity may simply be a reflection of us as a people.
 The UK has always been a seafaring nation, with an outwards rather than inwards view on the world.
 Wherever you live, the sea is never too far away both physically and in our collective psyche, exciting us and inspiring us in equal measures.

 Having looked at recent interior design trends, it’s come as no surprise to me that the nautical look is more popular than ever.
 Which is why, here at Victoria Plum, we’re getting set for the summer with a new nautical style that’s certainly more Yacht Club than Club Tropicana.

 As we explored recently, when we revealed our Calming Coastal look, nautical-inspired décor can cover a broad spectrum of styles, colours and designs, from the more traditional to the very latest in contemporary trends.

 Away from all the retro seaside paraphernalia and lighter shades, The Harbour encapsulates a more refined and classic style, featuring a darker, richer colour palette bursting at the seams with navy blues and warm wood finishes.

 And, as an interior designer, my first port of call always has to be a mood board.
 To repeat a phrase made famous by “Blue Peter”, here’s one I made earlier…